-Purpose: This spreadsheet is intended for water use efficiency BMP planning purposes only.
+This spreadsheet is intended for water use efficiency BMP planning purposes only.
 The spreadsheet assists in calculating estimated water savings rates and costs for a specified set of BMPs.
 The spreadsheet includes the MDWASD Retail area as well as the 15 wholesale water customers of MDWASD.
-Allocation of BMPs among MDWASD Retail Area and 15 wholesalers is calculated in a separate spreadsheet.
+Allocation of BMPs among MDWASD Retail area and 15 wholesalers is calculated in a separate spreadsheet.

-Spreadsheet Notes:

-- \ Throughout Plan, costs do not include County staff labor unless otherwise noted. - \ Cost includes labor to perform evaluation, install a moisture sensor, and provide a report.
-Assumes 1,400 god/acre & 1/6 acre per SF home.
-Cost and savings for NR Park facilities assumes an average of 25 imgated acres per facility (using potable water). - Savings rate for common area washer is in gallons per day per washer. - Cost and savings include 1 toilet, 1 showerhead, and 2 aerators (1 for the bathroom; one for the kitchen), and installation costs. - Cost includes a \$100 rebate to the customer. - 5 Cost is only for intradepartment assistance from WASD to other County departments for retrofit.
-Assistance may be in the form or a rebate or a credit on water bill. - Savings shown are for a hotel with 50 to 100 rooms (SWFWMD Water CHAMP) - South and a rect will a find with 50 to the rectangle of the rectangle
+Spreadsheet Notes: \Throughout Plan, costs do not include County staff labor unless otherwise noted.

+Cost includes labor to perform evaluation, install a moisture sensor, and provide a report.
+Assumes 1,400 god/acre & 1/6 acre per SF home, Cost and savings for NR Park facilities assumes an average of 25 imgated acres per facility (using polable water).

+Savings rate for common area washer is in gallons per day per washer.
+Cost and savings include 1 toilet.
+I showerhead, and 2 aerators (1 for the bathroom; one for the kitchen), and installation costs.

+\ Cost includes a \$100 rebate to the customer.

+Cost is only for intradepartment assistance from WASD to other County departments for retrofit.
+Assistance may be in the form or a rebate or a credit on water bill.

+Savings shown are for a hotel with 50 to 100 rooms (SWFWIMD Water CHAMP)

+Costs include equipment and outsourcing, unless otherwise noted costs do not include County staff time.
+Miami-Dade County Housing Agency is implementing this program through 'performance contracting', with the initial program funded by HUD.